ishaangupta2306/SimpleLanguageInterpreter/README.md

 - "Goto" type constructs: break, continue, (true) return, and throw
 - Function Definitions
 - Classes and Objects (instances of classes)

+Worked on this project with 2 other fellow students at CWRU